GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythTrack.md

 Lyrics: "She is looking on over me" - Helen / Pirate Lady.
 Carol's message to the sky from her circle in front of her homestead.

-Lyrics; "From decimated dreams" (Finn's Hotel year 1923)
+Lyrics: "From decimated dreams" (Finn's Hotel year 1923)

 CONTEXT ASSERTION: Minute Twenty Two of Episode One.
 Helen gives her post-doctorate thesis to Carol in a Public House: Home is Finn's Hotel 1923, follow Joyce's art metaphors "Portrait of an Art" meaning book onward journey.